fgimian/macbuild-ansible/README.md

 ### Music Production Software

 * **Apple Logic Pro X**: Preferences and key bindings
-* **Celemony Melodyne Editor**: Must be licensed manually and also requires de-activation before re-install
 * **Native Instruments Komplete**: Installation and licensing haven't yet been automated
 * **Spectrasonics Omnisphere**: Installation and licensing haven't yet been automated
 * **Steinberg Cubase Pro**: Preferences and key bindings
+* **Sound Libraries**: Complete work on script to automatically install sound sample libraries and other sound sets
 * **Default Plug-in Presets**: Setup default presets for your most used VST effects and instruments
-* **Sound Libraries**: Complete work on script to automatically install sound sample libraries and other sound sets

 ## References